moorepants/eme185/content/pages/sponsor-guide.rst

 .. contents:: Table of Contents
    :depth: 1

-Thank you for submitting a proposal for the 2017 UCD MAE Department's Mechanical Engineering Capstone Design Course.
+Thank you for submitting a proposal for the {{ YEAR}} UCD MAE Department's Mechanical Engineering Capstone Design Course.
 We have reviewed your proposal and believe that it will be a suitable project for a team of our engineering students to tackle.
 This letter is intended to give you an idea of what to